Aurified-266/Mesa_Turnip-CI-Linux-Debian/README.md

 - Magisk Packaging: Streamlined the port_lib_for_magisk function to correctly set permissions, sonames, and generate the update-binary and customize.sh scripts.

-#### 6. Version-Agnostic 🔁
+#### 6. Version-Agnostic / Meta Info🔁

-- Script now auto populates appropriately consistent naming convention for output zipped files, and meta/config info based upon the particular version you are building.
+- Script now functions correctly regardless of pulled version / auto populates appropriately consistent naming convention for output zipped files, and meta/config info based upon the particular build.

 ### **📜 The "Magic" Flags Used**